onqtam/headjack/docs/why/MEDIA.md

 > "Propaganda is to a democracy what the bludgeon is to a totalitarian state." - [Noam Chomsky](https://www.goodreads.com/quotes/386706-propaganda-is-to-a-democracy-what-the-bludgeon-is-to)

 > "It is important to bear in mind that political campaigns are designed by the same people who sell toothpaste and cars." - [Noam Chomsky](https://www.goodreads.com/quotes/590100-it-is-important-to-bear-in-mind-that-political-campaigns)

+> "The moral consequences of totalitarian propaganda...are destructive of all morals because they undermine one of the foundations of all morals: the sense of and respect for truth." - [Friedrich A. Hayek](https://www.azquotes.com/quote/939124)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Advertising